-Thanks very much for your insightful teachings and encouragement through this web site.
+Thanks very much for your insightful teachings and encouragement through this website.

 I attended a recent gospel meeting and the preacher ended it with 'God bless you' and 'Godspeed' to the audience.
 I remember one Bible class teacher mentioned that Christians must use the term 'God bless you' appropriately; ie. to Christians only, not to non-Christians because that would mean God endorses a non-Christian's sinful ways.
 Is it like that?
-In this case, the audience to the gospel meeting includes Christians and non-Christians.
+In this case, the audience at the gospel meeting includes Christians and non-Christians.
 If his intention was to bid 'good luck, best wishes,' would it then be appropriate?

 Thanks very much.

 "If anyone comes to you and does not bring this doctrine, do not receive him into your house nor greet him; for he who greets him shares in his evil deeds" (II John 10-11).

 To keep John's words in perspective, he is talking about situations where a false teacher ("does not bring this doctrine") comes to your home for a visit.
 A faithful follower of Christ does not want to leave the impression that he has fellowship with a false teacher.